wemake-services/wemake-vue-template/template/docs/template/linting.md

 ### Configuring stylelint

-All configuration is done [inside `package.json`](configuration.md#stylelint).
+All configuration is done [inside `stylelint.config.js`](configuration.md#stylelint).
-Since configuration is rather simple.

-If your configuration requires some complex logic, consider moving to [`stylelint.config.js`][stylelint.config.js]
+It stores presets, rules, and plugins.

 ## Markdown